Sudan And Israel Agree To Normalize Relations In U.S.-Brokered Deal

 "Ultimately, they'll all be one unified family," Trump added.
 "It'll be an amazing thing.
 Probably has never happened in the Middle East, because the Middle East is known for conflict and fighting."

-Leaders of the U.S., Israel and Sudan "spoke today to discuss Sudan's historic progress towards democracy and opportunities to advance peace in the region," the joint statement released Friday says.
+Leaders of the U.S., Israel and Sudan "spoke today to discuss Sudan's historic progress toward democracy and opportunities to advance peace in the region," the joint statement released Friday says.
 It adds that the historic shift will bolster regional security and open new opportunities for people in Sudan and Israel as well as their neighbors.

 Resolving the terrorism compensation claims against Sudan could also give closure to a complicated and painful legal process: In 2018, the Trump administration sided with Sudan and against USS Cole survivors, agreeing that the survivors' lawsuit seeking damages should have been mailed to Sudan's foreign ministry in Khartoum rather than to its embassy in Washington.
 The U.S. Supreme Court threw out a $315 million judgment last year, agreeing with Sudan and the U.S. government.